IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/REVIEW.md

 [explanation]
 [explanation]

----

 5. Isabelle decided to use serverless computing for a project that crops photos automatically when added to cloud storage.
 How would you critique her choice?

 (!)
 Serverless is a great choice here because it allows Isabelle to manage the allocation of machine resources.
 ( ) Serverless won’t work well here because it depends too much on how often customers will be uploading photos.
-(x) Serverless may work well, but Isabelle will have to spend some time configuring servers to handle the infrequent uploads.
+( ) Serverless may work well, but Isabelle will have to spend some time configuring servers to handle the infrequent uploads.
 (X) Serverless is a great choice because it can flexibly react to incoming photos and crop them as needed.

 Note: Make sure you select all the correct options; there may be more than one!